 In this way, parliament exerts budgetary as well as post-budgetary control on the government.
 If the government fails to spend the granted money in a financial year, the remaining balance is sent back to the Consolidated Fund of India.
 This is known as ‘rule of lapse’.
 This also leads to increase in expenditure by the end of the financial year.

-Mentioned below are the judicial powers and functions of the parliament:
+judicial powers and functions of the Parliament are mentioned below;

 (i) It has the power to impeach the President, the Vice-President, the judges of the Supreme Court and the High Court.